IndieCoderMM/vet-clinic-db/README.md

 ### Key Features <a name="key-features"></a>

-- Table to store data (name, dob, escapes, neutered, weight)
+- Create tables to store data
-- Sample data & queries
+- **Join table** for many-to-many relationships
+- Queries for analytical questions
+- Improve performance with **indexing**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>